Chile: Foreign relations

 Since the early decades after independence, Chile has always had an active involvement in foreign affairs.
-In 1837, the country aggressively challenged the dominance of Peru's port of Callao for preeminence in the Pacific trade routes, defeating the short-lived alliance between Peru and Bolivia, the Peru-Bolivian Confederation (1836–39) in the War of the Confederation.
+In 1837, the country aggressively challenged the dominance of Peru's port of Callao for preeminence in the Pacific trade routes, defeating the short-lived alliance between Peru and Bolivia, the Peru–Bolivian Confederation (1836–39) in the War of the Confederation.
 The war dissolved the confederation while distributing power in the Pacific.
 A second international war, the War of the Pacific (1879–83), further increased Chile's regional role, while adding considerably to its territory.

-During the 19th century, Chile's commercial ties were primarily with Britain, a nation that had a major influence on the formation of the Chilean navy.
-The French, influenced Chile's legal and educational systems and had a decisive impact on Chile, through the architecture of the capital in the boom years at the turn of the 20th century.
+During the 19th century, Chile's commercial ties were primarily with Britain, which helped shape the Chilean navy.
+France influenced Chile's legal and educational systems, with French style architecture dominating the capital in the boom years at the turn of the 20th century.
 German influence came from the organization and training of the army by Prussians.

+Since the late 19th century, Chilean military and foreign policy has been shaped by the maximum neighbor hypothesis, which holds that in the event of a conflict with a neighbor, the other two would join against Chile.
+This consideration has led to Chile historically pursuing a strong military deterrence; balanced bilateral relations with neighbors; and strong ties with countries outside the region.

 On 26 June 1945, Chile participated as a founding member of the United Nations being among 50 countries that signed the United Nations Charter in San Francisco, California.
 With the military coup of 1973, Chile became isolated politically as a result of widespread human rights abuses.

 Since its return to democracy in 1990, Chile has been an active participant in the international political arena.
 Chile completed a two-year non-permanent position on the UN Security Council in January 2005.
 Jose Miguel Insulza, a Chilean national, was elected Secretary General of the Organization of American States in May 2005 and confirmed in his position, being re-elected in 2009.
 Chile is currently serving on the International Atomic Energy Agency (IAEA) Board of Governors, and the 2007–2008 chair of the board is Chile's ambassador to the IAEA, Milenko E. Skoknic.
 The country is an active member of the UN family of agencies and participates in UN peacekeeping activities.
 It was re-elected as a member of the UN Human Rights Council in 2011 for a three-year term.
 It was also elected to one of five non-permanent seats on the UN Security Council in 2013.
 Chile hosted the Defense Ministerial of the Americas in 2002 and the APEC summit and related meetings in 2004.
 It also hosted the Community of Democracies ministerial in April 2005 and the Ibero-American Summit in November 2007.
 An associate member of Mercosur and a full member of APEC, Chile has been a major player in international economic issues and hemispheric free trade.